AnswerDotAI/fh-deploy/droplet/README.md

 export SSH_KEY_ID=RETURNED_SSH_KEY_ID
 ```

-#### Creating a new Droplet
+#### Creating a New Droplet

 [API Docs](https://docs.digitalocean.com/reference/api/api-reference/#operation/droplets_create)

 1. While the DigitalOcean interface offers Droplet creation, this guide demonstrates the process using the API.
+Note that the `SSH_KEY_ID` is passed.

-The $4/month Droplet will have the following specifications:
+The $4/month Droplet will have the following specs:

 - name: `fastHTML-Droplet`
 - region: `nyc1`